MathiasPaulenko/TalosBDD2.0/README.md

 Within the **TALOSBDD** Framework you will find the following folders

 - **arc -->** There are all the files related to the functionalities of the Framework.
 It is recommended **not to change** the content of this folder for a good functioning of the Framework and an easy version migration.
 All the changes you make in this folder **will be erased** in subsequent updates.
-- **env -->** In this folder are the virtual environment configuration and all the packages that the framework uses for its operation. **No file in this folder should be changed.**
+- **venv -->** In this folder are the virtual environment configuration and all the packages that the framework uses for its operation. **No file in this folder should be changed.**
-- **features -->** In this folder all files with extension **.feature** will be stored.
+- **test --> Folder that contains everything related to the creation of the automation**
   - **helpers -->** The "pageobject" and "apiobject" folders will be stored in this folder, its function is to house all the files that the developer needs to carry out his tests, in addition to the extra functionalities that he has to develop to carry out the particularities of his project.
     -  **pageobject -->** Folder that stores the .py files related to the page objects of the automation of functional interface tests.
     -  **apiobject -->** Folder stores all the .py files and other types of files that are needed to carry out the automation of microservices.
+  - **features -->** In this folder all files with extension **.feature** will be stored.
+  - **steps -->** folder that will contain all the files related to the Gherkin steps, in these .py format files you will find the declarations of the Gherkin verbs with their automation code.
-- **input -->** folder that has everything related to the **framework configuration**.
+- **settings -->** folder that has everything related to the **framework configuration**.
    - **conf -->** folder that contains all the execution type configuration properties files.
    - **profiles -->** folder containing the folders that simulate the runtime environments with their respective JSON and YAML files for test data management.
+   - **drivers -->** folder containing the drivers of the different browsers
 - **output -->** destination folder of the reports and files generated by the framework.
-- **steps -->** folder that will contain all the files related to the Gherkin steps, in these .py format files you will find the declarations of the Gherkin verbs with their automation code.

 ----